EricLampley/Shapes/README.md

 # Shapes
-C++ Practice: Drawing shapes using symbols with user input for height and with.
+C++ Practice: Drawing shapes using symbols with user input for height and width.